asalber/asalber.github.io/office/excel/manual/formulas.md

 ### MIN function
-The `Min` function calculates the minimum value of several numbers.
+The `MIN` function calculates the minimum value of several numbers.
 Its syntax is `MIN(number1,number2,...)` where *number1,number2*, etc. are numbers or cell ranges for which you want the minimum.

 **Example** The next animation shows how to calculate the minimum grade for every student in a course.